zechtz/cherry-picker/README.md

 ```

 ### Workflow Example
-1. Navigate to your feature branch (e.g., `feature/new-api`)
+1. Navigate to any branch (your current branch doesn't matter for commit selection)
 2. Run `cherry-picker`
-3. **Select source branch** - Choose branch to compare against (e.g., `dev`, `main`)
+3. **Select source branch** - Choose branch containing commits you want to cherry-pick (e.g., `dev`, `main`)
 4. **Select target branch** - Choose destination for cherry-picking (e.g., `staging`)
-5. Tool shows commits from your current branch that are NOT in the source branch
+5. Tool shows commits from source branch that are NOT in target branch
 6. Select commits using `Space` or `Enter`
 7. Use `/` to search for specific commits if needed
-8. Press `e` to execute cherry-pick (applies selected commits to target branch)
+8. Press `e` to execute cherry-pick (applies selected commits from source to target)
 9. Handle any conflicts in the resolution interface

 ## ⌨️ Keyboard Shortcuts